solsteace/techQTE/BackendDevelopment/API/README.md

     npm i
     ```

-2. Run the development server
+2. Setup required environment variables by creating `.env` files on the same directory as `env.ts`.
+Consult the required variables in `.env.example`.
+Here is an example of it:
     ```
+    APP_MODE=DEV
+    APP_PORT=8000
+    ```

+3. Run the development server

+    ```
     npm run dev
     ```

-3. Check the [following documentation](https://htpz255fbx.apidog.io) for the list of available endpoints.
+4. Check the [following documentation](https://htpz255fbx.apidog.io) for the list of available endpoints.

     > Note: For working solution, please use the `cUrl` (or something similar) provided in the documentation to do the request.
 As the time of writing, I still can't make the Apidog documentation UI make proper request to local server.